1 September 2014 A tribute to all who died & suffered as a consequence of World War 1.

 Below are pictures of BE2s.
 In 1916, it was the first aircraft to bring down a Zeppelin, using new incendiary bullets designed to ignite the hydrogen filled airships.
 Conventional bullets had little effect.

-Top Left - An observer adjusts his camera before a mission in from what looks like the rear seat of a B.E.2.
-Top Right - Post card of a B.E.2 at Farnborough.
-Bottom - B.E.2 biplane designed and developed by the Royal Aircraft Factory c.1912.
+Top Left - An observer adjusts the camera before a mission from a BE2c, a later development of the BE2.
+The pilot sat in the rear seat and observer in the front.
+Thanks to Steve Cox for this information.
+Top Right - Post card of a BE2 at Farnborough.
+Bottom - BE2 biplane designed and developed by the Royal Aircraft Factory c.1912.

 Below the three aeroplanes are grouped together to show their differences.
 I wonder if Cuthbert Wiltshaw, the son of Frederick Wiltshaw, one of the three founders of Wiltshaw & Robinson, makers of Carlton China, flew any of the planes on which these were modelled?
 Cuthbert joined the Royal Flying Corp in 1917.
 He resigned his commission on 16 November 1918, 5 days after the end of the war, presumably to take over the running of the works after the death of his father in August 1918, three months before the hostilities ceased.